Data protection requirements for digital services according to the new guidance of the Data Protection Conference

 5. Regular audits: Data protection measures should be regularly reviewed and adapted to new legal and technological developments.

-Implementing the requirements requires technical and organizational measures that go beyond mere compliance with minimum legal requirements.
+The implementation of the specifications requires Technical and organizational measuresthat go beyond mere compliance with minimum legal requirements.
 In view of the growing regulatory requirements in the digital space, continuous review and adaptation of data protection measures is essential.

 Source: Guidance from the supervisory authorities for providers of digital services (OH Digital Services) Version 1.2 (November 2024)